Towards a Multigrid Preconditioner Interpretation of Hierarchical Poincar\'e-Steklov Solvers: Introduction

 \section{Introduction}

-The Hierarchical Poincaré–Steklov (HPS) method was introduced by Martinsson \cite{Martinsson2013,Martinsson2015} as a direct solver for elliptic boundary-value problems, combining nested dissection with spectral element discretizations on tensor-product grids.
-Subsequent extensions adapted this framework to variable-coefficient Helmholtz equations, demonstrating high accuracy and computational efficiency for large-scale problems \cite{GillmanMartinsson2014, GillmanBarnettMartinsson2015, BabbGillmanHaoMartinsson2018}.
-In the impedance-to-impedance (ItI) formulation—based on the discretization introduced by Després~\cite{Despres1991}—Dirichlet and Neumann traces are replaced by local impedance maps, providing a closed interface representation suitable for high-frequency and heterogeneous media.
+The Hierarchical Poincaré--Steklov (HPS) method, introduced by Martinsson~\cite{Martinsson2013,Martinsson2015}, is a direct solver for elliptic boundary-value problems that combines nested dissection with spectral element discretizations on tensor-product grids.
+Subsequent work extended this framework to variable-coefficient Helmholtz equations, showing high accuracy and efficiency at scale~\cite{GillmanMartinsson2014, GillmanBarnettMartinsson2015,BabbGillmanHaoMartinsson2018}.
+In the impedance-to-impedance (ItI) formulation---based on the discretization of Despr\'es~\cite{Despres1991}---Dirichlet and Neumann traces are replaced by local impedance maps, yielding a closed interface representation well suited to high-frequency and heterogeneous media.

-Building on the iterative variant introduced in~\cite{LuceroLorcaBeamsBeecroftGillman2024}, the present work reformulates the HPS framework within a preconditioned iterative setting.
-The hierarchical merging structure of HPS naturally provides the multilevel organization required for such solvers.

-The iterative variant presented in~\cite{LuceroLorcaBeamsBeecroftGillman2024} employed GMRES with a block-Jacobi preconditioner that exploited the tensor-product structure of the local spectral operators to enable a fast application of the preconditioner.
-That study focused on three-dimensional Helmholtz problems, demonstrating how the local separability of the discretization could be leveraged for efficiency.

-The present work builds on the observation, already noted in the literature, that the Hierarchical Poincaré–Steklov method can be viewed as a nested-dissection solver for a spectral element discretization.
-The main contribution lies in recognizing that this structure naturally defines a multilevel preconditioner, linking the direct and iterative viewpoints within a unified framework.
-Numerical experiments in two dimensions illustrate the resulting formulation and assess its convergence behavior.
+The present work places HPS in a preconditioned iterative setting, where the hierarchical merging tree provides the multilevel organization.
+Viewed equivalently as a nested-dissection solver for a spectral element discretization, HPS naturally induces a multilevel preconditioner, thereby unifying the direct and iterative perspectives.

-While the present work focuses on the iterative reformulation of HPS as a multilevel preconditioner, a complementary study~\cite{OutrataLuceroLorca2025} analyzes the modular structure of HPS, bridging finite-element and domain-decomposition perspectives.
+Related hierarchical and multilevel strategies for elliptic and Helmholtz-type problems are numerous.
+On the multilevel side, classical frameworks include methods such as~\cite{CaiGoldsteinPasciak1993}.
+For hierarchical discretizations and direct/hybridization-style solvers, composite spectral collocation and related multidomain spectral approaches are surveyed in \cite{GillmanBarnettMartinsson2015} and include, for example, \cite{PfeifferKidderScheelTeukolsky2003}.
+For Helmholtz problems, iterative approaches including shifted-Laplace preconditioning, sweeping and domain decomposition methods, and multigrid variants are reviewed in~\cite{GanderZhang2019}.